portfedh/100-days-of-code/log.md

 [Updated Documentation](https://github.com/portfedh/fx_email/commit/4f467fd764c40b7775dbed0a550593136bb05844)

+## Day 87: November 22, 2022
-Tried exploring InfluxDB Cloud.
-I didnt really get it, but it was a first try.
-My current Raspberry Pi died, so I feel Its time to go for it.
+**Today's Progress**:  Tried exploring InfluxDB Cloud.Started LeetCode Exercices

+**Thoughts** I unsuccessfully tried to use node red to write to InfuxDB Cloud.
+It was still a good first try.
+My current Raspberry Pi died, so I feel Its time to take on this project si I can showcase my project in the cloud.

+## Day 88: November 24, 2022
+**Today's Progress**:  Started LeetCode Exercices, Reviewed notes on HTML and CSS.

+**Thoughts** I explored a bit more of LeetCode and now have a plan to do a problem every day.
+Ill do this untill I finish my second cycle of 100 Days of code and then review.
+I also went over my notes on HTML and CSS, in preparation to the front end learning path next year.
+Ill be cleaning everything up to have a good start next year.